jasonajack/resume/resume.md

   Improved code sharing between large projects and migrated legacy software to a modern toolset using Git.

 : *Product Delivery Improvements* __May 2016__
-  Improved product delivery methods by implementing a utility which coordinated and executed builds of over 90 Git repositories in proper sequence, generating build and changelogs for customer review.
+  Improved product delivery methods by implementing a utility that coordinated and executed builds of over 90 Git repositories in proper sequence.

 ------